splunk/public-o11y-docs/alerts-detectors-notifications/alerts-and-detectors/mute-notifications.rst

 - Select the :guilabel:`Muting rules` tab, and locate the muting rule you want to cancel or delete.

-- Select the more icon (|more|) next to the muting rule and select :menuselection:`Resume Notifications` or :menuselection:`Delete`.
+- Select the more icon (|more|) next to the muting rule and select :menuselection:`Resume notifications` or :menuselection:`Delete`.

 You can also cancel muting rules from a muted alert or detector:

-- On the :guilabel:`Active alerts` or the :guilabel:`Detectors` tab, select the :guilabel:`muted` or the :guilabel:`notifications muted` label.
+- On the :guilabel:`Active alerts` or the :guilabel:`Detectors` tab, select the :guilabel:`Muted` or the :guilabel:`Notifications muted` label.

-   - For a detector, select the muting rule, then select :menuselection:`Resume Notifications`.
+   - For a detector, select the muting rule, then select :menuselection:`Resume notifications`.
-   - For an active alert, select the more icon (|more|), then select :menuselection:`Resume Notifications`.
+   - For an active alert, select the more icon (|more|), then select :menuselection:`Resume notifications`.

 If there are multiple rules, select the rule for which you want to resume notifications.
 In each case, you can confirm that you want to resume sending notifications.